TobiasPSP/Modules.dynpar/README.md

 ## Built-In Static Parameters (Created at Design Time)

-To understand advanced *dynamic* parameters, let's quickly rehearse the simple *static* parameters.
+To understand advanced *dynamic* parameters, let's quickly rehearse their simple counterparts: *static* parameters.

 PowerShell supports *static* parameters via its declarative `param()` structure, and it is very straight-forward to define parameters.
 You can even define mutually exclusive parameters by assigning different parameterset names: